MinhNGD76/CV-Builder/docs/architecture.md

 4. CV-Command validates, signs and persists event
 5. Command acknowledgment returns to Frontend

+**Note**: The undo functionality shown in the API is currently in development and not yet functional.

 ### CV Query Flow (Read Path)

 ```